PhilipLages/trybe-football-club/README.md

 # Trybe Football Club REST API

-## Introduction
+## Overview

-This API provides information about soccer matches and their ratings for the brazilian teams.
-The API is built with Docker, MySQL, Sequelize, Typescript, NodeJS and follows POO (Programming Oriented Objects) and SOLID principles.
-The front-end is provided by [Trybe](https://www.betrybe.com/).
+This REST API was developed as part of the Back-End module of [Trybe](https://www.betrybe.com/)'s Web Development course, providing a comprehensive solution for managing soccer matches and championship standings.
+The API is built using Node.js, a powerful and efficient server-side JavaScript platform, and makes use of modern technologies such as Docker, MySQL, Sequelize ORM, Typescript, and follows POO and SOLID principles to ensure high quality and maintainable code.
+The front-end is provided by Trybe.

+In addition, the API implements a secure authentication system using JSON Web Tokens (JWT), with the /login endpoint providing a POST method for logging in and returning a token that can be used to authenticate subsequent API requests.

 ## Endpoints